Home » Simplify your calculations with ease. » Chemistry Calculators » API Gravity Calculator

 Temperature affects the density of crude oil, which in turn affects its API gravity.
 As temperature increases, the density of crude oil generally decreases, resulting in a higher API gravity.
 Conversely, as temperature decreases, the density of crude oil generally increases, resulting in a lower API gravity.

-See also Change in Enthalpy Calculator Online
+See also Molarity Calculator Online

 How do I convert API gravity to specific gravity?